MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-debugging.md

 ## <a name="DebugSQL"></a>Debugging SQL behavior

-Traditionally, debugging AL has been about examining behavior of the language runtime, for example, looking into the content of local variables at a breakpoint.
-As of [!INCLUDE[prod_short](includes/prod_short.md)] April 2019, the AL debugger also offers the capability to examine the effect that your AL code has on the [!INCLUDE[prod_short](includes/prod_short.md)] database.
+Traditionally, debugging AL has been about examining the behavior of the language runtime, for example, looking into the content of local variables at a breakpoint.
+As of [!INCLUDE[prod_short](includes/prod_short.md)] April 2019, the AL debugger also offers the capability to examine your AL code's effect on the [!INCLUDE[prod_short](includes/prod_short.md)] database.
 The `enableSQLInformationDebugger` setting enables this functionality.
 For more information, see [JSON Files](devenv-json-files.md#Launchjson).

 ### View database statistics